RobPavey/wikitree-sourcer/docs/dev_notes/folder_structure.md

 Within the base folder and within each site specific folder there are two folders:

-- browser: this contains code that relies on the browser APIs, it is not used in the unit tests
+- browser: this contains code that relies on the browser APIs, it is not used in the unit tests.<br>
+  The one exception to this is the _extract_data.js file see [Extract Data Design](./extract_data_design.md)
 - core: this contains the core code that can be tested in the unit tests, we keep as much code as we can in here